-Alexandria, VA, August 14, 2015 –The American Society of Travel agents (ASTA) was privileged to be a part of today's historic flag raising ceremony at the U.S. embassy in Havana, Cuba.
+Alexandria, VA, August 14, 2015 –The American Society of Travel Advisors (ASTA) was privileged to be a part of today's historic flag raising ceremony at the U.S. embassy in Havana, Cuba.
 ASTA was represented by President & CEO Zane Kerby, and Senior Vice President, Government & Industry Affairs Eben Peck.

 "ASTA is honored to have been witness to this milestone event in the new course in U.S. relations with Cuba," said Kerby.
 "We have long believed that allowing Americans to travel across the globe without restriction enables them to act as ambassadors of freedom, and we pledge to do all we can in conjunction with the Administration, the Congress and key allies such as Engage Cuba to ensure that Americans are free to travel to Cuba without constraint from their own government."

 Highlights of Kerby and Peck's visit included a flag-raising ceremony and reception at the official U.S. residence of Jeffrey DeLaurentis, U.S. Charge d'Affaires; a meeting with representatives of Accor Hotels on current and future business opportunities in the Cuba market for ASTA members, and a meeting with Havana-based ASTA member Joe Prem of Cuba Select Travel.